keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 Start project with `cargo new h2_hf_rust`

-Download the `STO-3G` basis set and save it in the project.
+Download the `STO-3G` basis set file and save it within the project.

 `wget -O sto-3g-h.json "https://www.basissetexchange.org/api/basis/sto-3g/format/json/?version=1&elements=1"`

 Add the basis set package to the `Cargo.toml` dependency listing, and the json parsing library